xoko14/mailfren/README.md

 ## Requirements
 - Rust toolchain
-- Depending on OS openssl/sqlite3 libraries may also be needed for compilling.
+- Depending on OS openssl/sqlite3 libraries may also be needed for compiling.

 ## Setup
 Init/migrate database: